S-Riches/S-Riches/README.md

 # About me

 Just a dude who wants to get his feet into Web Dev or Software engineering.
-I also have an interest in programming languages such as Python, C# and Javascript
+I also have an interest in programming languages such as Python, C++ and Javascript

 Please look at my repos, and feel free to look through my code!